-Decoding the Magic: Building Your Own nm and otool
+Decoding the Magic: Building Your Own Nm and Otool

 Have you ever wondered how your computer deciphers binary files?
 If you're curious about the inner workings of executables, you're in for a treat!
 Recently, I embarked on a journey to implement the nm and otool commands in C. This adventure not only deepened my understanding of binaries and Unix systems but also opened up a fascinating world of low-level programming.